List of Westworld characters: William

 William, also known as the Man in Black or Billy, is portrayed by Ed Harris and by Jimmi Simpson as a young man.
 He is also portrayed by guest star Zayd Kiszonak in season 3 as a child.
 He was a reluctant first-time visitor to Westworld, joining his future brother-in-law, Logan Delos.
 Initially dismissive of the park's more lascivious attractions, he slowly uncovered a deeper meaning to the park's narrative.
 He later became a wealthy, ruthless repeat guest searching for a "deeper level" in the park.
 Outside of the park, he is married to Juliet, the daughter of Delos corporation creator James Delos, and has a daughter, Emily Grace.
 He is also a board member of Delos, and has achieved prominence as the owner of a medical foundation.
 His obsession with the Westworld park, and the dark acts he committed against hosts while in it, led to Juliet's suicide, which he blamed himself for.
 While he once had a vision of using host bodies to house the minds of humans—such as trying to help his deceased father-in-law gain immortality—he later expresses regret at having allowed the project which he characterises as his "greatest mistake".
 His motives are often unclear, at once seeking to destroy Westworld whilst simultaneously rejecting the possibility of personal redemption.
 In season 2, Emily tries to find William within the park.
 He becomes convinced that she is a host and kills her, only to find that she was human.
 William then becomes convinced that he is a host, but his experiments are inconclusive.
 By season 3, he becomes a recluse tormented by visions of Emily.
 It is strongly implied that some of these visions are a host copy of Emily sent by Dolores.
 William is eventually committed to an asylum where he has further visions of Dolores.
 After William escapes from the psychiatric hospital in which Dolores had him committed, he confronts the Dolores in Hale's body, who has an "improved copy" host version of him apprehend him, before she imprisons him in a Host holder, artificially keeping him alive for long beyond when his natural lifespan otherwise would have ended.

 Host William

 A host replica of William is portrayed by Ed Harris.
 An "improved copy" host version of William created by Dolores (in Hale's body), he impersonates William in public on her behalf for seven years before her ultimate victory in enslaving the human race.
-23 years later, having grown disillusioned with Dolores, although obligated to her for creating him, the Host William begins to suffer and existential crisis, coming to question the hosts' control over the human race, and experiencing true empathy.
+23 years later, having grown disillusioned with Dolores, although obligated to her for creating him, the Host William begins to suffer an existential crisis, coming to question the hosts' control over the human race, and experiencing true empathy.
 Visiting the imprisoned William to question him on this, who recognises that the Host William is on-track to find "The Maze" (true consciousness), the Host William told that maybe it is time for him to begin to question the nature of his reality.